PierreYvesO/wafcam/README.md

 pip freeze < requirements.txt
 ```

+OPTIONNAL
+(Not used at the moment but it could be possible to use GPU to detect objects)
 Tensorflow config :
 - Update Nvidia drivers tested with 460.x versions
 - Download CUDA 11.2 [here](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exelocal)